Jerrysuper123/pharmacy-pal/README.md

 - Users' pain points and app features designed to resolve them

 ### target market
-Our target groups could be divided into:
+The target market could be segmented into:

 1. basic users

-Those who only want to find nearby drugstore.
+Those who only want to find the nearby drugstore.

 - aged 18 to 50
 - adequate IT literacy

 2. super users
-   Those who wants to get information on pharmacist background, and require symptom diagnosis and medication recommendation.
+Those who wants to get information on the pharmacist's background and require symptom diagnosis & medication search-up.

 - aged 18 to 40
 - high IT literacy